SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord-triggers.md

 sammi_version: 2024.1.1
 platform: Any
 overview: |
-    <div class="alert alert-info mt-3" role="alert">Currently available to my <a href="https://www.patreon.com/Christinna">Patrons</a> as an early access perk.</div>

     *Discord Triggers* is an extension that allows you to receive Discord events in SAMMI, such as new messages, reactions, new members, or when someone joins/leaves your voice channel.

     #### Features

     - Connect to your Discord server and **listen to all available events**.
-    - (Pro) Connect to the specified voice channel and **listens to users joining, leaving, and their speaking status**.
+    - Connect to the specified voice channel and **listens to users joining, leaving, and their speaking status**.
-    - **OBS Overlay (Pro):** Display the speaking status of users in your voice channel in an OBS overlay.
+    - **OBS Overlay:** Display the speaking status of users in your voice channel in an OBS overlay.
 Highly customizable, auto installs.
     - **Premade deck with example buttons:** Get started quickly with a premade deck that includes example triggers for the most common events.

     #### Available Events: